gs1/digital-link.js/README.md

 ### Web URI and JSON Generation

-A `DigitalLink` object can transform itself into a string Web URI representation:
+A `DigitalLink` object can transform itself into a string Web URI (aka URL) representation:

 ```js
 const uri = dl.toWebUriString();